rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AzureKeyVault.md

   - Name of resource group in which the Key Vault resides.
 - isAccessibleByUserAssignedManagedIdentity: System.Boolean
   - Whether the Key Vault is accessible by the user assigned managed identity.
 False by default if userAssignedManagedIdentityPrincipalId is not provided.
+- isPurgeProtectionEnabled: System.Boolean
+  - Determines if the purge protection is enabled for the Key Vault.